Onboardbase/Vuejs-Starterkit/README.md

-# Getting Started with the [onboardbase](onboardbase.com) Vuejs starter
+# Getting Started with the [onboardbase](onboardbase.com) Vuejs starterkit

-This starterkit was bootstrapped with [Create-vuetps://github.com/vuejs/create-vue).
+This starterkit was bootstrapped with [Create-vue](https://github.com/vuejs/create-vue).

 ### Note